 Remember to PIN THIS to save the recipe for later!

-Making Mocha-Rubbed Steak and Spinach Salad
+How to Make Mocha-Rubbed Steak and Spinach Salad

 To kick things off, a nine-spice mixture gets rubbed into (not sprinkled on!) olive oil coated steak.
 The spice blend includes s&p, paprika, cumin, garlic powder, oregano, nutmeg, and the mocha mixture of espresso and cocoa powder.
 I used thick sirloins, but flank, skirt, and filet would be super delish as well.
 Be sure to adjust your cooking times according to the thickness of cut you choose.